blazium-engine/blazium-docs/tutorials/3d/standard_material_3d.rst

 Detail
 ------

-Godot allows using secondary albedo and normal maps to generate a detail texture, which can be blended in many ways.
+Blazium allows using secondary albedo and normal maps to generate a detail texture, which can be blended in many ways.
 By combining this with secondary UV or triplanar modes, many interesting textures can be achieved.